Neighbours traumatised as man slashes his throat with a broken bottle during a stand-off with police

-Man fights for his life having slashed his throat moments before Wigan police tasered him
+Man fights for his life, having slashed his throat a moment before Wigan police tasered him

 and live on Freeview channel 276